ruchitasir/node-auth-boiler/README.md

 git remote -v
 ```

-It will show `origin` as being hooked up the boilerplate repository.
+It will show `origin` as being hooked up with the boilerplate repository.
 We want a fresh repository instead, so let's delete the origin remote:

 ```sh